espocrm/ext-export-import/README.md

     - `any string`
 - Default: `null`

-### Default Currency
+### Update Currency

-The default currency can be defined for every currency field.
+Update all currency fields.
+This option is depends on `currency`.
+If `currency` option is not defined, the default currency will be used instead.

 - Attribute: `updateCurrency`
 - CLI attribute: `--update-currency`